 Jewelry has been a part of human culture and history for centuries.

-While every era has shaped the way jewelry is made, looks, and constitutes jewelry, the time has also given rise to several stories and myths around jewelry.
+While every era has shaped how jewelry is made, looks, and constitutes jewelry, time has also given rise to several stories and myths around jewelry.

 Some of them stem from common folklore, while others are more contemporary.

 Some of them have even subconsciously influenced the jewelry industry and patrons.

 Jewelry has so much significance in people’s lives that designer jewelry stands to be their identity.

 There has been an evolution in fashion jewelry, just like any other industry or market.

 The tradition of handcrafted jewelry has been carried on for centuries.
 As the years’ pass, there are many changes in the latest jewelry trends.
 Some remain constant and have been passed on from older generations.

 Many myths get carried on through the trending jewelry, and people have accepted them widely.